 \section{Introduction}

 In last twenty years, brane world scenario has been an attractive topic and researched widely.
-Arkani-Hamed, Dimopoulos, and Dvali (ADD) provided an alternative solution to gauge hierarchy problem with a large extra dimension brane model~\cite{Arkani-Hamed1998}.
-In ADD model, all matter fields are confined on a four-dimensional brane which is embedded in a higher-dimensional spacetime, only the gravity can propagate in the bulk.
+Arkani-Hamed, Dimopoulos, and Dvali (ADD) provided an alternative solution to gauge hierarchy problem~\cite{Arkani-Hamed1998}.
+In ADD model, all matter fields are confined on a four-dimensional brane which is embedded in a higher-dimensional spacetime, only gravity can propagate in the bulk.
 After that, Randall and Sundrum proposed two different kinds of extra dimension models, RS-1 \cite{Randall1999a} and RS-2 model \cite{Randall1999}.
 In RS-1 model the extra dimension is compact and warped but in RS-2 model the scale of the warped extra dimension is infinite.
-In RS-2 model, the four-dimensional Newtonian potential can be restored even if the extra dimension is infinite.
+In RS-2 model, the four-dimensional Newtonian potential can be restored even if the scale of the extra dimension is infinite.
 However, the thicknesses of the brane of RS models are neglected, and this is the reason why we called them thin brane models.
 Combining the RS-2 model with the domain wall model \cite{Rubakov1983} one can generalize the RS-2 model to a thick brane model \cite{DeWolfe2000,Csaki2000,Gremm2000}.
 The localization problem of matter fields on a thick brane was studied in Refs.~\cite{DeWolfe2000,Gremm2000,Kehagias2001,Melfo2006,Almeida2009,Zhao2010,Chumbes2011,Liu2011,Xie2017,Gu2017,ZhongYuan2017,ZhongYuan2017b,Zhou2018}.
 In thick brane world scenario, the brane is usually generated by a canonical scalar field \cite{Liu2012,Xu2015,Yu2016,Cruz2019,Wan2020,Rosa2020}.
-Furthermore, various kinds of thick branes generated by multi-scalar fields also were investigated widely \cite{Bazeia2004,DeSouzaDutra2008,Dutra2015,ZhongYuan2018a,Xie2020}.
-For more introductions of thick brane worlds and extra dimensions, see the review papers~\cite{Dzhunushaliev0904.1775,Herrera-Aguilar0910.0363,Liu2018review}.
+Furthermore, various kinds of thick branes generated by multi-scalar fields were also investigated widely \cite{Bazeia2004,DeSouzaDutra2008,Dutra2015,ZhongYuan2018a,Xie2020}.
+For more details of thick brane worlds and extra dimensions, see the review papers~\cite{Dzhunushaliev0904.1775,Herrera-Aguilar0910.0363,Liu2018review}.